 To reflect how strongly Philips Pensioenfonds feels about the importance of handling your personal data with care and confidentiality, we have registered our own Data Protection Officer with the Dutch Data Protection Authority (‘Dutch DPA’, or Autoriteit Persoonsgegevens).
-The Data Protection Officer monitors how the GDPR is implemented and whether we are compliant with it.
+The Data Protection Officer monitors how the GDPR and the Code of Conduct for Personal Data Processing by pension funds are implemented and whether we are compliant with them.
 The Data Protection Officer also plays a role in your possibilities to exercise your rights.

 Right of access

 You have the right to access your personal data that are in the possession of Philips Pensioenfonds.
 To exercise this right, you should submit a request to our Data Protection Officer.

 If the data that you received from Philips Pensioenfonds in response to an access request contain inaccuracies, you may pass on a rectification to the Data Protection Officer, either in digital format or in writing.
 We will let you know within one month whether we can comply with your rectification request.